 Charging Accidents—only the charger sold with your e-cigarette is fully compatible.
 Many exploding e-cigarette incidents involve using the wrong charger.
 Charging can also heat the battery and the surrounding area.
 Users should take into account basic fire safety precautions.
 Charging for a longer period of time than necessary is ill-advised.

 Lithium-ion batteries are one of the most common power sources for smaller consumer electronics like cell phone s and e-cigarettes, though many consumers are unaware that they may catch on fire, explode, and cause serious injuries.

-Medical personnel at trauma and burn units across the United States are reporting an increase of E-cig and vaporizer-related injuries.
+Medical personnel at trauma and burn units across the United States are reporting an increase of E-cigarette injuries.
 The burn injuries are likely to affect the mouth, face, hands, and sometimes the eyes.

 If you or a loved one has suffered an injury due to a defective E-cigarette device or vaporizer, and have questions about the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding e-cigarette injuries.